Skip to content

 In a hurry?
 TL;DR

-• 1Channel aggression inward to conquer personal failings, not to create external conflict.
+• 1Direct aggressive energy inward to conquer personal vices instead of creating external conflict.

 Why It Matters